IgorSusmelj/pytorch-styleguide/README.md

 > A model running on 1 GPU with batch size 64 would, therefore, run on 2 GPUs with each a batch size of 32.
 This can be done automatically by wrapping the model by **nn.DataParallel(model)**.

 ### Pack all networks in a *super* network and split up input batch
 This pattern is less commonly used.
-A repository implemnting this approach is shown here in the [pix2pixHD implementation by Nvidia](https://github.com/NVIDIA/pix2pixHD)
+A repository implementing this approach is shown here in the [pix2pixHD implementation by Nvidia](https://github.com/NVIDIA/pix2pixHD)

 ## Do's and Don't's